junaidashraf20/junaidashraf20/README.md

 - 👋 Hi, I’m @junaidashraf20
 - 👀 I’m interested in codingg
-- 🌱 I’m currently learning bachlor in computer enginnering...
+- 🌱 Completed Bachelor in Computer Enginnering...
-- 💞️ I’m looking to collaborate on begineerrs or pros who r ready to help me out and grow togther..
+- 💞️ I’m looking to collaborate on begineers or pros who r ready to help me out and grow togther..
 - 📫 How to reach me mail:junaidtaj339@gmail.com

 <!---